Cologne: Sports

-Cologne hosts 1.
-FC Köln, who play in the 1.
-Bundesliga.
-They play their home matches in RheinEnergieStadion which also hosted 5 matches of the 2006 FIFA World Cup.
-The International Olympic Committee and Internationale Vereinigung Sport- und Freizeiteinrichtungen e.V. gave RheinEnergieStadion a bronze medal for "being one of the best sporting venues in the world".
-Cologne also hosts FC Viktoria Köln 1904 and SC Fortuna Köln, who currently play in the 3.
+Cologne hosts the football club 1.
+FC Köln, who play currently in the Bundesliga after being promoted from the second division in 2025.
+They play their home matches in RheinEnergieStadion which also hosted five matches of the 2006 FIFA World Cup.
+The International Olympic Committee and the International Association of Sports and Leisure Facilities gave RheinEnergieStadion a bronze medal for "being one of the best sporting venues in the world".
+The city also hosts the two football clubs FC Viktoria Köln and SC Fortuna Köln, who play in the 3.
 Liga (third division) and the Regionalliga West (fourth division) respectively.
+Cologne's oldest football club 1.
+FSV Köln 1899 is playing with its amateur team in the Verbandsliga (sixth division).

-The city is also home of the ice hockey team Kölner Haie, in the highest ice hockey league in Germany, the Deutsche Eishockey Liga.
+Cologne also is home of the ice hockey team Kölner Haie, which is playing in the highest ice hockey league in Germany, the Deutsche Eishockey Liga.
 They are based at Lanxess Arena.

-Several horse races per year are held at Cologne-Weidenpesch Racecourse since 1897, and the annual Cologne Marathon was started in 1997.
-Cologne also has a long tradition in rowing, being home of some of Germany's oldest regatta courses and boat clubs, such as the Kölner Rudergesellschaft 1891 in the Rodenkirchen district.
+Several horse races per year are held at Cologne-Weidenpesch Racecourse since 1897, the annual Cologne Marathon was started in 1997 and the classic cycling race Rund um Köln is organised in Cologne since 1908.
+The city also has a long tradition in rowing, being home of some of Germany's oldest regatta courses and boat clubs, such as the Kölner Rudergesellschaft 1891 or the Kölner Ruderverein von 1877 in the Rodenkirchen district.

-Japanese automotive manufacturer Toyota has their major motorsport facility known by the name Toyota Motorsport GmbH, which is located in the Marsdorf suburb, and is responsible for Toyota's major motorsport development and operations, which in the past included the FIA Formula One World Championship, the FIA World Rally Championship and the Le Mans Series.
-Currently they are working on Toyota's team (Toyota Gazoo Racing) which competes in the FIA World Endurance Championship.
+Japanese automotive manufacturer Toyota has their major motorsport facility known by the name Toyota Motorsport GmbH, which is located in the Marsdorf district, and is responsible for Toyota's major motorsport development and operations, which in the past included the FIA Formula One World Championship, the FIA World Rally Championship and the Le Mans Series.
+They are working on Toyota's team Toyota Gazoo Racing which competes in the FIA World Endurance Championship.

 Cologne is considered "the secret golf capital of Germany".
 The first golf club in North Rhine-Westphalia was founded in Cologne in 1906.
 The city offers the most options and top events in Germany.

-The city has hosted several athletic events which includes the 2005 FIFA Confederations Cup, 2006 FIFA World Cup, 2007 World Men's Handball Championship, 2010 and 2017 Ice Hockey World Championships and 2010 Gay Games.
+The city has hosted several athletic events which includes the 2005 FIFA Confederations Cup, 2006 FIFA World Cup, 2007 World Men's Handball Championship, 2010 and 2017 Ice Hockey World Championships, 2024 FIFA European Championship and 2010 Gay Games.

-Since 2014, the city has hosted ESL One Cologne, one of the biggest CS GO tournaments held annually in July/August at Lanxess Arena.
+Since 2014, the city has hosted ESL One Cologne, one of the biggest Counter-Strike tournaments held annually in July/August at Lanxess Arena.

+Furthermore, Cologne is home of the Sport-Club Colonia 1906, Germany's oldest boxing club, and the Kölner Athleten-Club 1882, the world's oldest active weightlifting club.